About ARI

 Nomination from Home Country

-Candidates are selected and recommended by their local communities or grassroots organizations (sending bodies) for training in Japan.
+Candidates are selected and recommended by their local communities or grassroots organizations (Sending Bodies) for training in Japan.
 ARI reviews the applications and accepts selected candidates as participants.

 Training at ARI